 Edition Guidelines for Extended Abstracts

 Extended abstracts should be prepared in Microsoft Word format using one of the official languages of the Congress (Spanish and English).

-The extension of the abstracts will be between two (2) and four (4) pages, including figures, tables, and bibliographic references.
+The extension of the abstracts will be between two (2) and four (4) pages, including figures (in jpg format), tables (in Excel or Word format), and bibliographic references.
 The paper size will be A4.

 Papers should be structured as follows: